-- Children of substance-using parents are at a much greater risk for child abuse and neglect2,3.
+- Children of parents who use substances are at a much greater risk for child abuse and neglect2,3.

 - Since 2010, when the opioid epidemic was just taking root, there has been an increase of 11% more children taken into state custody4.

 - Children are staying in care 17% longer with the increase attributed to high rates of relapse associated with addiction4.

 - Ohio’s southern rural counties report the highest rates of overdose per the population5.